 Supporting candidates for public office is at the heart of what we do.
-We help candidates shine on TV, radio, digital and social media, but also in the campaigns they run each and every day.
+We help candidates shine on TV, radio, digital and social media.
 After spending decades electing Democrats at every level of government and with our unmatched understanding of the political and media environment, we’ve been proud to help candidates up and down the ticket tell their stories — and win.

 Congresswoman Deb Haaland

 Deb Haaland made history in 2018 when she became the first Native American woman ever elected to Congress.
-Faced with nearly $2 million in outside money and candidate self-funding during the primary, Deb’s grassroots campaign focused on her personal story of fierce perseverance and determination.
+Faced with nearly $2 million in outside money and a self-funded opponent during the primary, we helped build Deb’s grassroots campaign with compelling ads about her personal story of fierce perseverance and determination.

 Congresswoman Haley Stevens